TradeTrust/tradetrust-core/README.md

 Note that this method does not check against the blockchain or any registry if this document has been published.
 The merkle root of this document need to be checked against a publicly accessible document store (can be a smart contract on the blockchain).

+#### `connectToTitleEscrow`

+It accepts the tokenId and address of the token resgitry and returns the address of the [TitleEscrow](https://docs.tradetrust.io/docs/topics/introduction/transferable-records/title-transfer/#title-escrow) which is connected to that token registry.

 #### `isWrappedV2Document`

 type guard for wrapped v2 document